From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution

 \end{itemize}

-It should be noted that these three dimensions are not completely {\em independent}: action selection may have some impact on coupling flexibility, and the choice of abstractions and mechanisms for action selection and for coupling are clearly related with the level abstraction.
-In addition, it is possible to consider action selection and coupling uniformly, both based on a single mechanism: {\em binding}\footnote{See, e.g., \cite{ghezzioutlookse06}.}: a) binding of the call to the effective code, in the case of action selection, and b) binding of a link to another entity, in the case of coupling.
-However, we prefer to {\em distinguish} them, because their corresponding levels are conceptually distinct ({\em micro} versus {\em macro} vision), as well as their corresponding professions ({\em programmer} versus {\em system architect}), and their corresponding abstractions and mechanisms (e.g., {\em agent architecture} versus {\em interaction protocol}).
+It should be noted that these three dimensions are not completely independent: action selection may have some impact on coupling flexibility, and the choice of abstractions and mechanisms for action selection and for coupling are clearly related with the level of abstraction.
+In addition, it is possible (as, e.g., in \cite{ghezzioutlookse06}) to consider action selection and coupling uniformly, both based on a single mechanism: {\em binding}\footnote{Note that {\em dynamic linking} \cite{dynamic:linking:75} was probably introduced as early as in 1959 by the Multics multiuser operating system, in order to allow resolving external references at runtime.}, which encompasses both: a) binding of the call to the effective code, in the case of action selection, and b) binding of a reference to another entity, in the case of coupling.
+However, we prefer to distinguish them, because their corresponding levels are conceptually distinct ({\em micro} versus {\em macro}), as well as their corresponding professions (programmer versus system architect).